 Concluding Thoughts

 Research is essential for a successful residency application.
-Each specialty and individual program may vary in the number of publications, abstracts, and presentations required.
-However, the most competitive residencies will demand the highest levels of research – quantity and quality.
+The number of publications, abstracts, and presentations required by each specialty and individual program may vary.
+However, the most competitive residencies will demand the highest levels of research—quantity and quality.

 Investing in research is key to standing out from the competition and increasing your chances of securing a place.
 Significant time and effort should be dedicated to producing publications, abstracts, and presentations that showcase your commitment to the specialty.
 Knowing how many publications are needed for residency will set you up for success.